FDIC Insurance Coverage

-Effective January 1, 2013, all of a depositor’s accounts at an insured depository institution, including all noninterest-bearing transaction accounts, will revert to being insured by the FDIC up to the standard maximum deposit insurance amount of $250,000 for each deposit insurance ownership category.
+Effective January 1, 2013, all of a depositor’s accounts at an insured depository institution, including all noninterest-bearing transaction accounts, will be insured by the FDIC up to the standard maximum deposit insurance amount of $250,000 for each deposit insurance ownership category.

 What Is the FDIC?